matthewfranglen/postgresql-fdw/slides/06-foreign-data-wrappers.md

 ![Query Flow Chart](resources/fdw-query.png)

-WHERE clauses can tell you how to filter
+WHERE clauses tell you how to filter

+Can constrain virtual columns to pass data

+Postgres validates the WHERE clause by default

 ---